Deportivo Binacional FC: Liga 1 champions and Copa Libertadores

-The first leg of the 2019 final was played on December 8 in Juliaca.
+The first leg of the 2019 final was played on 8 December in Juliaca.
 Binacional won the first match by 4–1 against Alianza Lima, who finished the game with only 10 players. Ángel Ojeda, Edson Aubert, Aldair Rodríguez, and Donald Millán scored for the home team.
 This game was the first to incorporate the use of the video assistant referee (VAR) review system in Peru's professional league.
-The second leg was played a week later on December 15 in Lima which ended with at 2–0 in favor of Alianza Lima.
+The second leg was played a week later on 15 December in Lima which ended with at 2–0 in favor of Alianza Lima.
 Thus Binacional won its first Peruvian Liga 1 championship with a global score of 4–3.

 Ahead of Binacional's title defence and debut Copa Libertadores campaign, key players Rodríguez, Millán, Aubert and Hervé Kambou departed to join América de Cali, Universitario, Melgar and Sport Huancayo respectively, and coach Roberto Mosquera was appointed by Sporting Cristal.
 With this significantly weakened squad, as well as the refusal of the Peruvian government to allow the club to play its home Libertadores matches in Juliaca (Binacional was only permitted to play in Lima due to the COVID-19 pandemic in Peru), the team's continental participation was a dismal one, including home and away defeats to River Plate by scorelines of 6–0 and 8–0, a 5–1 loss in Brazil against São Paulo and another defeat against LDU Quito, losing 4–0.
 Binacional scored three goals and conceded 25, only winning one of their six group matches and losing the other five.

 Binacional set a negative record in the history of Libertadores: it became the club with the worst goal difference in the history of the continental tournament's group stage, with -22, surpassing the previous record of -18, which belonged to 9 de Octubre, from Ecuador (1966), Deportivo Italia (1985) and Zamora (2015), both from Venezuela.

 The 2020 Liga 1 season was also fairly unsuccessful, as the club could only finish the campaign in 13th position.

+Relegation to Liga 2

+In 2023, they once again had a poor campaign, similar to 2021.
+In the 2023 Copa Sudamericana, they were eliminated in the Preliminary Stage by Universidad César Vallejo with a 3–1 scoreline.
+Returning to Liga 1, their performance was disappointing in both short tournaments.
+They reached the final matchday needing a home victory against Melgar; however, they lost 1–2.
+With Unión Comercio and Sport Boys both winning their matches, Binacional were relegated to Liga2 for the following year.